clearlinux/clear-linux-documentation/source/guides/maintenance/cpu-performance.rst

    thermald[*]: [WARN]Using generated /etc/thermald/thermal-conf.xml.auto

-.. admonition:: Disclaimer

-   Intel® Turbo Boost Technology requires a PC with a processor with Intel Turbo Boost Technology capability.
+*Intel® Turbo Boost Technology requires a PC with a processor with Intel Turbo Boost Technology capability.
 Intel Turbo Boost Technology performance varies depending on hardware, software and overall system configuration.
 Check with your PC manufacturer on whether your system delivers Intel Turbo Boost Technology.
-For more information, see http://www.intel.com/technology/turboboost
+For more information, see http://www.intel.com/technology/turboboost*

-   Intel SpeedStep is a trademark of Intel Corporation or its subsidiaries.
+*Intel, Intel SpeedStep, and the Intel logo are trademarks of Intel Corporation or its subsidiaries.*

 .. _`Intel P-state driver`: https://www.kernel.org/doc/Documentation/cpu-freq/intel-pstate.txt